iBit-Tech/Graveyard-Library/README.md

 Graveyard-Library
 =================

-**Graveyard** is a multpurpose java library created by xbony2 at iBit-Tech.
+**Graveyard** is a multipurpose java library created by xbony2 at iBit-Tech.
 It's licensed under the MIT license, so feel free to use for a game, a program, whatever!
-If are to use it for anything extra special though, please alert xbony2, he's happy to hear what you've made! :D
+If are to use it for anything extra special though, please alert xbony2, he's happy to hear what you've created! :D

 Contributing
 -----------